Regions of Chad

 territory (see table above for key).

-2. The new regions can best be described in terms of the prefectures that existed before 1999.
+1. The above regions can best be described in terms of the prefectures that existed before 1999.
 Wadi Fira is the same as the old Biltine prefecture.
 The old Chari-Baguirmi prefecture corresponds to the new regions of Chari-Baguirmi (southern section), Hadjer-Lamis (northern section), and Ville de N'Djamena (capital area, west central).
 The old Moyen-Chari prefecture is now split into the new Mandoul (western) and Moyen-Chari (eastern) regions.
 The old Mayo-Kebbi prefecture is split into Mayo-Kebbi Est (northeastern) and Mayo-Kebbi Ouest (southwestern).

 Other names of subdivisions: